How a Generator Works

 - An internal combustion engine.

-Below is a simplified example of how most turbine generators produce electricity:
+Below is a simplified example of how a generator works:

 The generator pictured above is a small and cylindrical turbine generator with an outer casing made of steel.